21. Women and the Civil Rights Movement

 During the fallout, white terrorists set Taylor’s porch on fire to intimidate her.
 Her family moved in with her parents and the Black community set up a guard in a nearby tree at night.

 Of the encounter, Taylor said, “The peoples there — they seemed like they wasn’t concerned about what happened to me, and they didn’t try and do nothing about it.
 I can’t help but tell the truth of what they done to me.”
-Even though she worried pushing for justice was putting her family in danger, She couldn’t help but tell the truth.
+Even though she worried pushing for justice was putting her family in danger, she couldn’t help but tell the truth.

 Taylor’s case resulted in a Grand Jury procedure, but none of the white men were arrested or indicted.
 Eugene Gordon, a Black writer for The Daily Worker, said, “The raping of Mrs. Recy Taylor was a fascist-like brutal violation of her personal rights as a woman and as a citizen of democracy.”